Smile asymptotics for Bachelier implied volatility: Smile asymptotics

 \end{proof}

-Condition I is fairly general and is satisfied by most models commonly used to describe returns in quantitative finance, where the characteristic function is analytic in the whole horizontal strip $\Im(\xi)\in(-\lambda_-,\lambda_+)$.
-This includes stochastic volatility models (e.g., Heston model \cite{heston1993closed}), L\'evy models (such as Meixner \cite{grigelionis1999processes}, Tempered Stable, Normal Tempered Stable (see, e.g., [\citen{Cont}, Ch.4])), and Additive models (e.g., \cite{carr2007self,ATS}).\footnote{Some models satisfy an even stronger condition, where the singularities for $\xi=\pm\,i\,\lambda_\pm$ are poles, as is the case for the Heston model and the Meixner process.}\\ For models that generalise the Bachelier framework --where returns are linearly related to the underlying asset price, as in \eqref{eq:call_integral}-- Theorem \ref{prop:analyticity_smile_2} implies that the squared Implied Volatility grows linearly for large absolute values of moneyness $\kappa$, with a slope inversely proportional to the boundaries of the analyticity strip of the characteristic function.\footnote{Theorem \ref{prop:analyticity_smile_2} is even more general.
-Its first implication can be applied to models --commonly used in quantitative finance-- defined on log-returns, which yield Black-Scholes-type dynamics, such as the Heston model or exponential L\'evy models [cf., \citen{Cont}, Ch.8].}
+Condition II is fairly general and is satisfied by most models commonly used to describe returns in quantitative finance, in which the characteristic function is analytic on the whole horizontal strip $\Im(\xi)\in(-\lambda_+,\lambda_-)$.
+This includes stochastic volatility models \citep[e.g.,][]{heston1993closed}, L\'evy models such as Meixner (see, e.g., \citeauthor{grigelionis1999processes}, \citeyear{grigelionis1999processes}), Tempered Stable, Normal Tempered Stable and Generalized Hyperbolic models (see, e.g., \citeauthor{Cont}, \citeyear{Cont}, Ch.4), and additive models \citep[e.g.,][]{carr2007self,ATS}.
+The statemente for Heston model and NTS L\'evy models has been proven by \cite{benaim2008smile}, while the other cases are discussed in Section \ref{sec:examples}. \\ For models that generalise the Bachelier framework,\footnote{Theorem \ref{prop:analyticity_smile_2} is even more general.
+Its first implication can be applied to models --commonly used in quantitative finance-- defined on log-returns, such as the Heston model or exponential L\'evy models \citep[cf.,][Ch.8]{Cont}.} Theorem \ref{prop:analyticity_smile_2} implies that, when at least one derivative of the characteristic function exhibits regularly varying divergence at $\mp i\lambda_{\pm}$, the implied variance grows linearly for large absolute values of moneyness degree $\kappa$, with a slope inversely proportional to the boundaries of the analyticity strip of the characteristic function, as observed in all derivatives markets.

+We now prove that the converse also holds.
+Suppose that the implied variance grows linearly for large absolute values of the moneyness degree $\kappa$.
+Then the probability distribution has exponentially decaying tails and the characteristic function of returns admits an analyticity strip (Condition I).
+This is a more general condition than Condition II, and the boundaries of the strip are inversely proportional to the slope of the implied variance. \begin{theorem} Consider $\lambda_\pm$ two positive and finite constants.
+Then, the following implications hold: